zenna/Spec.jl/README.md

 This example also shows us that we can attach a description to any specification.

 There is a many-to-one relationship between methods and generic functions in Julia.
-One preconditions can be applied to many methods of a generic function.
+One precondition can be applied to many methods of a generic function.

+The following example adds specification for a `divide` function, which works on Strings as well as numbers.

 ```julia
 "is x a number?"